 At the time that we started working with MFWF, the festival had – to a degree – become a victim of its own success.
 The sheer number of events was overwhelming, and in the face of increased competition, punters and industry partners were losing clarity about what the festival stood for.

-Given the organisation had identified the need for a global ambassador of Australian food and wine, our task was twofold.
-Firstly, we had to help redraw the organisation’s brand architecture and articulate a bold vision for the new parent brand, Food & Wine Victoria (FWV).
-Secondly, we needed to devise a brand strategy and identity for the MFWF itself – one that respected the knowledge and reputation cultivated over the previous 20 years, while injecting fresh thinking and more fun to engage younger, digitally savvy audiences.
+First, we helped to redraw the organisation’s brand architecture and articulate a bold vision for the new parent brand, Food & Wine Victoria (FWV).
+We then devised a brand strategy and identity for MFWF – one that respected the knowledge and reputation cultivated over the decades while engaging a younger, digital-savvy audience.

-After much talking and plenty of eating (though prudently not too much drinking), we defined a bold ambition for the Festival to become one of the world’s “grand slam” gastronomic experiences.
-Given the culinary landscape in Melbourne and the organisation’s new strategic intent, it’s a goal the festival is well placed to achieve over the next few years.
-It’s a consumer-first strategy that revolves around the engaging people’s hearts, minds and palates by combining food with ideas to create new, unforgettable experiences.
+We defined an ambition for MFWF to become one of the world’s “grand slam” gastronomic experiences; a consumer-first strategy that revolves around engaging people’s hearts, minds and palates while combining food with ideas to create new, unforgettable experiences.